jmw86069/venndir/README.md

 <img src="man/figures/README-venndir_agreement-1.png" width="100%" />

-This option shows the count that agrees in direction, and the count that disagrees in direction.
-It does not indicate whether the agreement is up or down.

-This option is especially good at summarizing the number that agree and disagree, without including potentially confusing details.
+This option is preferred for overall agreement, without all the details.

 ### overlap_type=“overlap”